ConservationMetrics/gc-deploy/POST-DEPLOYMENT-CHECKLIST.md

 - [ ] Did I deploy all required apps?
 - [ ] Did I configure environment variables and settings for each app correctly? (c.f. [caprover/INSTALL_GC_STACK.md#post-install-app-configuration](caprover/INSTALL_GC_STACK.md#post-install-app-configuration))
 - [ ] Did I set the `{alias}.domain.net` to point to one of the applications (e.g. Superset or GC Landing Page)?
+- [ ] Did I store the CapRover admin password in Keepass?

 ### Superset